gazebosim/gz-sim/tutorials/erb_template.md

 \page erbtemplate ERB Template

-This tutorial shows how to place a large number of entites in a simulation world using ERB.
-ERB is the commonly used templating language to generate structured text files with Ruby code.
-In this case, since most simulation world used in gazebo is defined with sdformat (XML documents), ERB works conveniently.
+This tutorial shows how to use ERB to generate simulation world files.
+[ERB](https://docs.ruby-lang.org/en/2.3.0/ERB.html) is the commonly used templating language to generate structured text files with Ruby code.
+In this case, since most simulation world used in gazebo is defined with [SDFormat](http://sdformat.org/), ERB works conveniently.

+## Why ERB

+There are many use cases and advantages of using ERB in your SDF file.
+Some of them are listed below and demonstrated in this [example ERB file](https://github.com/osrf/srcsim/blob/master/worlds/unique.world.erb):

+1. Embedding logic into the SDF, such as loops and conditionals
+2. Full access to Ruby's math library, for simple things like PI,  to more elaborate ones like matrices and randomization
+3. Breaking the SDF into multiple smaller files for better organization
+4. Placing multiple instances of the same model into simulation world without manually copy-pasting every tag

 ## Set up Ruby

 Firstly, Ruby needs to be installed.
-If you have gone through [ignition libraries installation guide](https://ignitionrobotics.org/docs/latest/install), it's most likely you already have ruby installed.
+If you have gone through [Ignition's installation guide](https://ignitionrobotics.org/docs/latest/install), it's most likely you already have Ruby installed.
 To check if Ruby is installed, use
 ```{.sh}
 ruby --version
 ```